-Once there, you’ll be led to your own little bell tent.
-This isn’t normal camping.
-There’s a generous queen-sized bed, complete with a jar of marshmallows to roast on the fire and a heater just in case the evening turns chilly.
-Head up to the dining area and Tom (a well-accomplished chef from Angasi and Drift Café in Devonport) will serve up a warming feast.
-Come nightfall, it’s all about gathering round the fire pit and making new friends.
+Settle in to your own bell tent.
+This isn’t standard camping.
+There’s a generous queen-sized bed, a jar of marshmallows to roast on the fire and a heater just in case the evening turns chilly.
+Book in advance and Tom, a well-accomplished chef, will serve up a local feast.
+Come nightfall, it’s all about gathering round the fire pit and making new friends under the stars.

 Binalong Bay to Bicheno

-Early risers get to cruise those azure waters on-board the Bay of Fires Eco Tours.
+Today, cruise azure waters on-board the Bay of Fires Eco Tours.
 Most likely your guide’s father built the boat.
 He’s worked hard to make this dream happen and the family business is thriving.
-They’ll take you right down to Eddystone Lighthouse and back.
+They’ll take you right up to Eddystone Lighthouse and back.
 On the way keep a look out for dolphins, whales, and hardy surfers.

 Plenty of places to stay tonight including Cod Rock Point (penguins in your front garden) and Bicheno Hideaway Chalets, hugged by bush on the Maclean Bay waterfront.
-This comes with its own boathouse and toasty warm wood-fired heaters.
+Another option are the self-contained Apartments on Fraser.

 Bicheno to Coles Bay

-Back at Freycinet Lodge, opt in for the Tasmanian Food and Wine Experience.
 Feel like spoiling yourself?
-The Coastal Pavilions offer the ultimate in east coast luxury with stunning views from every room over the water and surrounding bush.
-Another favourite is Saffire-Freycinet, offering an indulgent winter experience including a state-of-the-art spa that you can lose yourself in for days.
+The Coastal Pavilions offer east coast luxury with stunning views from curved glass and an outdoor bath.
+Another favourite is Saffire-Freycinet, the ultimate indulgent experience including a state-of-the-art spa ready for your heated stone massage.